carinosc/Yelp-Restaurant-Recommender-System/README.md

 ## Data Description

-The data used for this project derive from the [Yelp Dataset](https://www.yelp.com/dataset) resource webpage, of which the `yelp_academic_dataset_business.json` and `yelp_academic_dataset_review.json` were used.
+The data used for this project derive from the [Yelp Dataset](https://www.yelp.com/dataset) resource webpage, of which the `yelp_academic_dataset_business.json` and `yelp_academic_dataset_review.json` files were used.
 Information found in the sets include restaurant features and information, in addition to the individual text reviews and ratings assessed by users for respective restaurants.

-I touch on the command line processing tool, `jq` (documentation [here](https://stedolan.github.io/jq/manual/)), used to help parse the large JSON files, but the 'data' folder contains the sub-files resulted from the parsing for reference.
+I touch on the command line processing tool, `jq` (documentation [here](https://stedolan.github.io/jq/manual/)), used to help parse the large JSON files, but the 'data' folder contains a parsed version of the businesses file named `finrestphx.json` and the last sub-file after splitting the toal reviews file; given the size limits of Git.

 ---------